zevv/nim-memory/nim-memory.md

   make sure this will be freed when it is no longer needed.

-The only way to acquire a `ref T` pointer is to allocate the memory use `new()`.
+The only way to acquire a `ref T` pointer is to allocate the memory using the `new()` proc.
 Nim will reserve the memory for you, and also will start keeping track of where in the code this data is referenced.
 When the Nim runtime sees that the data is no longer referred to, it knows it is safe to discard it and it will automatically free it for you.
 This is known as _garbage collection_, or _GC_ for short.

 == How Nim stores data in memory